 3 most recent business bank statements.
 This should be the account where your credit card deposits go.
 If that account sweeps to another operating account, those statements may also be required.

-Business lease.
+Business Lease.
 Underwriting will need the pages listing the parties to the lease, the term and expiration date, the property address and the signatures.

-Driver’s license or other state issued identification card.
+Driver’s license or another state-issued identification card.